pollardlab/microSLAM/README.md

 library(microSLAM)
 ```

-### Inputs:
+### Input:

-Inputs are usually two dataframes:
+Inputs are usually two data frames per species:

-1) Gene data: a matrix containing information about the genes from a species' pangenome that are present versus absent in each sample (host), typically filtered to remove core genes (e.g., omiting genes that are more than 90% present across samples).
-Gene presence/absence can be estimated with bioinformatics tools, such as MIDAS.
-This will be a samples by genes matrix and must contain the column sample_name to indicate the sample name.
-The matrix provided in example_data is a simulated gene presence/absence matrix (.csv format) for 100 samples and 1000 genes.
+1) Sample-by-Gene Binary Data: a binary matrix representing the presence or absence of genes from a species' pangenome across multiple samples.
+This matrix is typically filtered to remove core genes, such as those present in more than 90% of samples.
+Gene presence/absence can be assessed using metagenotyping tools like [MIDAS](https://github.com/czbiohub-sf/MIDAS).
+The data must follow a samples-by-genes format and must include a `sample_name` as the first column to represent sample identifiers.
+The example dataset provided in example_data is a simulated gene presence/absence matrix in CSV format, containing 100 samples and 1,000 genes.
 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/genes.png" width=400>

-2) Metadata: a matrix containing information about the phenotype (y) and the covariates for each sample.
-The sample names should match those in the gene data, and hence the metadata matrix may need to be pre-filtered on a species by species basis to contain data for only those samples with gene data for that species.
-The matrix provided in example_data (.csv format) is simulated metadata.
+2) Sample Metadata: a matrix containing phenotype data (`y`) and other covariates for each sample.
+The sample names must match those in the gene data, ensuring consistency between datasets.
+Since the list of samples may vary across species, the metadata must be filtered on a species-by-species basis to ensure it includes only samples that have corresponding gene data.
+The example dataset provided in the example_data is a simulated metadata matrix in CSV format.
 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/metadata.png" width=400>

-Users will read in gene data from a file and metadata from a second file, both in .csv format, as shown below.
-The simulated example_data were modeled to have a strain that is correlated with the phenotype y, and a strain that is uncorrelated as well as three genes that are more associated with y than expected given the population structure.
-Age was randomly simulated as a covariate that is not associated with y.
+Users will import gene data and metadata from separate CSV files, as demonstrated below.

 ```
 library(tidyverse)
 library(magrittr)
-data("exp_genedata") ### read in example gene data
-## gene data is a number of samples by number of genes matrix for one species
-data("exp_metadata") ### read in example metadata
-## metadata is a number of samples (same as gene data) by k (number of covariates + 1) matrix
+data("exp_genedata")
+data("exp_metadata")
 ```

 ### Step 1: Calculate Genetic Relatedness Matrix (GRM)

-Using the gene matrix imported above, step one will compute the GRM using the gene data.
-This GRM represents the population structure of the species across samples and is estimated as the similarity (1 minus Manhattan distance) of gene presence/absence vectors between pairs of samples.
-MicroSLAM will use the GRM to estimate sample-specific random effects for the mixed effects model.
-The gene matrix must contain the column sample_name for this step to run properly.
-Note that users may provide their own GRM in the following steps of microSLAM.
-For example, the GRM could be computed using a different distance or it could be estimated using other forms of genetic variation, such as core genome single-nucleotide variants.
+Using the imported sample-by-gene matrix, the first step is to compute the genetic relatedness matrix (GRM) based on the gene presence/absence data.
+This GRM captures the population structure of the species across samples and
+is calculated as the pairwise similarity score, defined as 1 minus the Manhattan distance between gene presence/absence vectors.
+microSLAM utilized the GRM to estimate sample-specific random effects within the mixed effects model.
+To ensure proper execution, the gene matrix must include a sample_name column.
+Alternatively, users can provide their own GRM, e.g. using a different distance metric.

 ```
 GRM = calculate_grm(exp_genedata)
 ```

 Example of GRM:

 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/GRM.png" width=500>

 #### Visualization of the GRM with the strain information used to generate it labeled

-This gene data was generated with a strain (defined by a subset of correlated genes) that is associated with y in half of the samples and another strain that is not associated with y.
-In addition, three genes were simulated to be more related to y than is either strain.
+The simulated example_data were designed to include:

+- A strain that is correlated with the phenotype `y`
+- A strain that is uncorrelated with `y`
+- Three genes exhibiting a stronger association with `y` than expected give population structure.
+- Age, a randomly simulated as a covariate that is not associated with `y`.

 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/exampleGRM.png" width=600>